architjain/ws-lambda-at-edge/README.md

 ## Lab 6 - Origin Selection

 Learn how you can use Lambda@Edge to select an origin based on the request.
-You can select an origin near to your customer or select an origin to serve customized content.
+You can select the origin closest to your customers or select the origin to serve customized content.

 [Lab 6 - Origin Selection](./Lab6_OriginSelection/README.md)